matvelloso/AngularJSCORS/README.md

 This project contains two Visual Studio Soluitions:<br /><br />
 <b>WebAPISPAClient:</b> An Angular JS Single Page Application project that uses ADAL.js in order to authenticate against Azure Active Directory.<br /><br />
 <b>CorsEnabled3:</b> A Asp.Net Web API project that requires an access token from Azure Active Directory, having enabled CORS for the client project to be able to make calls to it.<br /><br />

+*Update from 3/10/2015: I've added support for POST and PUT as folks told me they had problems enabling them.
+Also changed the audience setting to match the client id of the called app as some people also had problems in that area.
+This should make the sample smoother when you run it. <br /><br />

 <h2>How do I make this work for me?</h2><br />

 <b>Step 1: Setup Azure AD</b> <br /><br />